sinclairzx81/threadbox/readme.md

 const [sender, receiver] = channel()
 ```

 The channel `Sender` and `Receiver` types can be used to stream sequences of values between cooperating threads.
+The `Sender` will async buffer values if the caller does not `await` on `send()`.
+The `Receiver` type implements `[Symbol.asyncIterator]` so can be used with `for-await-of`.

 #### Example 1

-The following code creates a channel inside the `Main` thread and sends the `Sender` to the `Worker` thread.
-The worker will emit values to the `Sender` which are iterated within the `Main` thread.
+The following creates a channel inside the `Main` thread and sends the `Sender` to the worker thread.
+The worker thread will emit values to the `Sender` which are iterated on within the `Main` thread.

 ```typescript
 import { spawn, Main, Worker, channel, Sender, Receiver } from '@sinclair/threadbox'